What is the Internet of Things?

-The Internet of Things (IoT) is a term coined by Kevin Ashton, a British technology pioneer working on radio-frequency identification (RFID) who conceived a system of ubiquitous sensors connecting the physical world to the Internet.
-Although things, Internet, and connectivity are the three core components of IoT, the value is in closing the gap between the physical and digital world in self-reinforcing and self-improving systems.
+The Internet of Things was coined by Kevin Ashton, a British technology pioneer working on radio-frequency identification (RFID) who conceived a system of ubiquitous sensors connecting the physical world to the Internet.
+Today, the Internet of Things connects physical devices embedded with electronics, software, sensors, and actuators to the cloud and to each other.
+Devices communicate through different protocols and many, such as MQTT, were designed to tolerate intermittent connections and reduce network bandwidth requirements.
+All IoT communication must be secured using preventive security mechanisms and best practices, like device identity management, encryption, and access control as well as device auditing and monitoring.
+Although connected things, the Internet, and secure connectivity are required to create IoT applications, the value is in closing the gap between the physical and digital world in self-reinforcing and self-improving systems.

 If you knew the state of every thing in the world, and could reason on top of the data: What problems would you solve?